SlickTech/slicksocket/README.md

 ```

 ## Caveats
-* Does not support HTTP/WebSocket server at moment
+* Does not support HTTP/WebSocket server at the moment
 * Need multipart form-data support.